When There Isn’t an Easy Answer

 For many of us, the natural inclination when faced with sorrow or anxiety is to try to encourage ourselves or others to find a bright side or look for that elusive light somewhere in the distant reaches of the tunnel we’re in.
 And don’t get me wrong: positive thinking can be a helpful, and even powerful, thing.
 But at times it can also be discouraging and dismissive to be told (or to tell ourselves) that our very real emotions are wrong and should be ignored or buried.

 I am a firm believer in hope and in trusting that someday, somehow, things will turn out okay.
 But I also think there’s value in allowing and acknowledging those times when the fog is simply too dense to see anything through.
-Sometimes, rather than being to told to think positive and get rid of all negativity, it’s more comforting to have someone sit beside you and say, “You’re not the only one feeling this way.
+Sometimes, rather than being told to think positively and get rid of all negativity, it’s more comforting to have someone sit beside you and say, “You’re not the only one feeling this way.
 I’m right here with you.”

-We want to have an answer for everything — why do bad things happen, what can we do when life goes crazy, how do we keep moving forward when our goals got derailed by a worldwide crisis — but sometimes there isn’t an answer, and trying to force one doesn’t actually help.
+We want to have an answer for everything — why do bad things happen, what can we do when life goes crazy, how do we keep moving forward when our goals get derailed by a worldwide crisis — but sometimes there isn’t an answer, and trying to force one doesn’t actually help.

 Instead, sometimes the best we can do is struggle together with our questions, and our uncertainties, and do the best we know how to do in this moment.